-NOTE: These drawings are meant to demonstrate system venting only.
+An unbalanced vent system can be installed ONLY when the exhaust is in the vertical position.
+Failure to do so could result in serious personal injury or death.
+NOTE: This drawing is meant to demonstrate system venting only.
 The installer is responsible for all equipment and detailing required by local codes.